turbinenreiter/MicroPythonSmallSats/text/Results_BMX_Driver.md

 * Configure the sensors internal data filter with a bandwidth in $Hz$ and read the current configuration.
 * Return the measured x, y and z values.

-Table: Size and complexity comparison of the Gyroscope Driver \\label{tab:gcmc}
+Table: Size and Complexity Comparison of the Gyroscope Driver \\label{tab:gcmc}

 Language    Filename          LOC    Number of Tokens       CC
 ----------  --------------  -----  ------------------  -------